desmaraisp/CephalonAhmes/README.md

 - It opens all three of those urls: https://forums.warframe.com/forum/170-announcements-events/?sortby=start_date&sortdirection=desc, https://forums.warframe.com/forum/123-developer-workshop-update-notes/?sortby=start_date&sortdirection=desc, https://forums.warframe.com/forum/3-pc-update-notes/?sortby=start_date&sortdirection=desc and finds the most recent post in each of them.

 - To make sure not to post duplicates, it compares said urls to an archive stored in a text file on an Amazon s3 cloud.
-That archive includes the last 3 posts reported from each forum, and the name of these submissions
+That archive includes the last 3 posts reposted from each forum, and the name of said submissions

 - If the urls and names differ, we have a new post!
-And so we open the new post in selenium and rip out the text (and the title)
+And so we open the new post with requests and rip out the text (and the title)

-- We translate said text to markdown, and do some additional manipulations to fix a few specific formatting issues, since the translation program isn't perfect.
+- We translate said text to markdown, and do some additional manipulations to fix a few specific formatting issues, since the translation library isn't perfect.

 - We then post the translated text to https://www.reddit.com/r/Warframe/ with the "News" flair while making sure not to forget the post size limit (we may need to break it down in multiple parts if it exceeds 40 000 characters)